-HEALTH EFFECTS OF DIFFERING FOOD SOURCES OF SATURATED FATTY ACIDS yogurt intakes are inversely associated with CVD risk (11,111-113).
-Whole-fat dairy may also be protective against type 2 diabetes (3,114,115).
-Using circulating biomarkers of dairy intake (i.e., plasma levels of C17:0), an inverse association with CHD was found (116), whereas for other biomarkers (15:0 and 17:0, but also the natural ruminant trans-16:1n7), a neutral association was found with total mortality (11).
-Moreover, a pooled individual-level analysis of nearly 65,000 participants across international cohorts found that plasma and tissue levels of oddchain SFAs (15:0, 17:0) and natural ruminant trans fatty acids (trans-16:1n7), all of which reflect dairy fat consumption, were associated with lower risk of diabetes (117).
+HEALTH EFFECTS OF DIFFERING FOOD SOURCES OF SATURATED FATTY ACIDS yogurt intakes are inversely associated with CVD risk against type 2 diabetes (3,114,115).
+Using circulating porting that diets restricted in red meat have a sigbiomarkers of dairy intake (i.e., plasma levels of nificant effect on major cardiometabolic outcomes C17:0), an inverse association with CHD was found (123).
+However, one analysis found a small but sig-(116), whereas for other biomarkers (15:0 and 17:0, but nificant association of processed meat, unprocessed also the natural ruminant trans-16:1n7), a neutral red meat, and poultry consumption with a higher risk association was found with total mortality (11). of incident CVD, and a mild association of processed Moreover, a pooled individual-level analysis of nearly or unprocessed red meat with a higher risk of all-65,000 participants across international co-horts cause mortality (124).
+Nevertheless, meat is a major found that plasma and tissue levels of odd-chain SFAs source of protein, bioavailable iron, minerals, and (15:0, 17:0) and natural ruminant trans fatty acids vitamins.
+In modest amounts, unprocessed red meat (trans-16:1n7), all of which reflect dairy fat constitutes an important part of the diet for the consumption, were associated with lower risk of elderly and low-income populations in many develdiabetes (117).
 Cheeses and yogurts consist of complex food matrices and major components include different fatty acids, proteins (whey and casein), minerals (calcium, magnesium, phosphate), sodium, and phospholipid components of the milk fat globule membrane (115).
 Yogurt and cheese also contain probiotics and bacterially produced bioactive peptides, short-chain fatty acids, and vitamins such as vitamin K2.
 The complex matrix and components of dairy may explain why the effect of dairy food consumption on CVD cannot be explained and predicted by its content in SFAs.